-The movie has been filed away in my memory as a glowing example of the grit and determination of my resource strapped country as she struggled, not only to survive, but to thrive.
+The movie has been filed away in my memory as a glowing example of the grit and determination of my resource-strapped country as she struggled, not only to survive but to thrive.
 Three centuries of colonial rule had bled her dry her of wealth- material as well as of spirit.
 But something in her doggedly refused to succumb.
 She was determined to rise- come what may.

-I cannot imagine the hardihood of that generation, specially of the women.
-With so little to celebrate, they yet managed to sing happily as the trudged over twenty miles over burning sand dunes, balancing five to seven pots one on top of the other, to fetch water for their families.
+I cannot imagine the hardihood of that generation, especially of the women.
+With so little to celebrate, they yet managed to sing happily as the trudged over twenty miles of burning sand dunes, balancing five to seven pots one on top of the other, to fetch water for their families.
 And this is not all they did.
 The water fetching was just a small part of their everyday duties.

 Before you jump down my throat for taking a movie as an example of real life, let me remind you that in 1971, when this movie was released, the women of Rajasthan did fetch water exactly as is shown in the movie.
 Their lives were every bit as hard; their spirit every bit as buoyant.

 There are isolated pockets all over India, even today, where life continues to be difficult.
-When a failed monsoon creates drought like situations, life must again turn into a devastating challenge.
+When a failed monsoon creates drought-like situations, life must again turn into a devastating challenge.
 The tenacity and heroic fortitude of people, must then, rise to the fore and help pull them out of the abyss.

 This song always makes me wonder: have we got too comfortable?
 Has the lack of hardships diluted our ability to stand steadfast and persevere?
 Has material ease sapped our gumption?